This article was contributed by Roopa Kumar, Co-founder Purple Quarter.

 The CTO is primarily responsible for transforming big ideas into sound strategies and products that can be easily used by customers.

 The CTO, the person who is in charge of a company's technology strategy, will evolve into the CEO of tomorrow.

 As companies become tech savvy, the CEO will inevitably perform the role of a CTO as well.
 The CTO needs to align technology with the business strategy and bridge any gap between the two.
 In future, CEOs—like the CTOs of today—will have to understand how technology is going to affect their business and the broader scope of it in general.
 CEOs have to be business-focused.
 They need to expertise in productivity, strategy, revenue growth and security.
 It's no surprise that present generation CTOs already have these skills imbibed in them.

 CTO must possess both technical and business skills, which are necessary in leading organisations further into the digital economy.

 The Chief Technology Officer's role is the highest position of responsibility within a company that leads the technology or engineering department.
 He develops policies and procedures to enhance products or services focusing on the client base.
 The CTO also develops strategies to increase revenue and performs a cost-benefit analysis and return-on-investment analysis.

-Four Steps to Hiring the Quintessential CTO
+Four Steps to Finding a CTO for Your Startup

 Finding the right CTO isn't a herculean task in today’s job market.
 We’ve listed out a four process approach to get the job done: